Copyediting vs. Copywriting: What’s the Difference?

 Copy Editor vs. Copywriter Salary

-Dollar bills underneath a calculator that has the word
+Dollar bills underneath a calculator that has the word "Salary" on the screen.

 So how much do people doing these jobs typically earn?
 I checked several reputable sources.